trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 So far, this is just a copy of the Google Summer of Code 2010 application for SymPy to be an organization.
 Please edit this page to update/improve stuff.
-Google has not yet released the official questions that they will be asking us yet, but they will probably be similar to last year's, which are given below.
+The headers below are the questions that we have to answer for the application.

+The application deadline is March 11.
+Feel free to edit this page until that point.
+On March 11 I will copy the contents of this page to the form at http://www.google-melange.com/.

 # Organization Name: